 What is the positive from your experience with LOJET that has you here today telling me your story?
 The generosity that I received.
 The warm welcoming.
 Every time I spoke to them on the phone.
 The spirit and uplifting of these people!
 Even when I would call in on my most painful days, Eileen would say the nicest things and it always made me feel better.
 That went a long way in such a time.

 They are some of the most awesome people.
-I understand it’s a law firm and they have to make money, but it never seemed that way.
-Jason told me he was going to do everything in his power to make sure I was taken care of and that’s exactly what he did.
-He even went above and beyond by giving me extra help after my case was settle.
+I understand it’s a law firm, and they have to make money, but it never seemed that way.
+Jason told me he was going to do everything in his power to make sure I was taken care of, and that’s exactly what he did.
+He even went above and beyond by giving me extra help after my case was settled.